Updated: Apr 18, 2021

 4. Decorate with plants

-Adding lots of greenery will instantly make space feel fresh and cosy.
+Adding greenery will instantly make space feel fresh and cosy.
 I talked about how to choose the rights plants and how to keep them alive even if you travel a lot in the previous article - Indoor Vertical Garden - What You Need to Know.

 7. Get an oversized Artwork